Skip navigation.

 seasoned professional for today’s challenges

 ANDREW WONG has years of experience working within virtual teams around the globe.
-His experience has given him a deeper understanding and appreciation of how different people and cultures approach communication and work, and the challenges unique to working within culturally diverse teams with members that are located in different cities, time zones and even countries!
+His experience has given him a deeper understanding and appreciation of how different people and cultures approach communication and work; how they build a community in a virtual environment; and what the unique challenges are to working within culturally diverse teams with members that are located in different cities, time zones and even countries!
 He feels that it is a gift that lets him harness the experience for creativity and innovation.

 Wong was mainly involved in the areas of desktop publishing from 1989 to 1994.
 In 1992, he was key in the successful startup of “The National”, Papua New Guinea’s first full color newspaper.
 He developed, designed and implemented a new system workflow and templates for the company’s digital prepress and editorial operations improving productivity by 300%.